Medicinal Chemistry

 Behavioral studies

-Learning and memory: Morris water maze (spatial
+Learning and memory: Morris water

-learning and memory, working memory, reference
+working memory, reference memory,

-memory, reversal learning, hippocampus-dependent
+reversal learning, hippocampus-

-memory); Barnes maze (spatial learning and
+dependent memory); Barnes maze

-contextual conditioning (hippocampus-dependent),
+conditioning (hippocampus-dependent),

-cued conditioning (hippocampus-independent),
+cued conditioning (hippocampus-

-dependent memory, fear response
+memory, fear response.

 Fig. 3.
 Morris water maze